I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 I don't think this is about shaping Hillary for the presidency.

-But everybody's gonna talk about it as though it is.
+But everybody's going to talk about it as though it is.

 They already are.

-There's stories out there already about how Gina Davis's show as a president bombed out, and a producer of that show claimed it was it was done specifically to prepare the American people for the likelihood of a real female president, Hillary.
+There's stories out there already about how Gina Davis' show as a president bombed out, and the producer of that show claimed it was done specifically to prepare the American people for the likelihood of a real female president, Hillary.

 He admitted it.